jessaustin/gulp-nav/readme.md

-If you want `children` and `siblings` to be in a particular order, just have an `order` property defined on each [file object](https://github.com/wearefractal/vinyl#file). `order` should be a number, low for the "first" resource and high for the "last" resource in the directory.
+If you want `children` and `siblings` to be in a particular order, just have an `order` property defined on each [file object](https://github.com/wearefractal/vinyl#file). `order` should be a number, small for the "first" resource and large for the "last" resource in the directory.

 There are a bunch of options we can pass into the plugin (in an object), which